hmyuuu/kirin/docs/index.md

 main(1)
 ```

-or you can inspect the compile result via
+or you can inspect the compiled result via

 ```python
 main.print()